Private Hire Operator licences once issued remain valid for a period of 1 or 5 years, unless they are surrendered or revoked during this period.

 - proof of right to work in the UK.

-- a basic CRB certificate, or an enhanced DBS disclosure certificate, or a DBS update service certificate, unless the individual is already licensed with the Council as a driver.
+- a basic DBS certificate, or an enhanced DBS disclosure certificate, or a DBS update service certificate, unless the individual is already licensed with the Council as a driver.

 - certificate of good conduct from your own embassy for any applicant who has not lived in the UK for the previous 5 years.